 Wildcat Weekly | Edition 4 | Cole Vulpis

 On selection Sunday, Wildcats everywhere waited patiently after the NCAA Tournament bracket announcement to find if Davidson would play again this season.
-Despite debate among Davidson fans, the ‘Cats were firmly in the NIT field as a 2 seed.
+The ‘Cats were firmly in the NIT field as a 2 seed.
 Their 3-seed opponent was NC State, who they played at North Texas University on Thursday.
 The ‘Cats did not live up to being favored.
 The Wolfpack led the entire way, finishing on top 75-61.